 Surviving relatives sometimes disagree over who should file a wrongful death case.
 But there can be only one lawsuit.
 If two or more survivors file, the court usually will consolidate them (join them together) and order that the consolidated suit go forward.

 Finally, strict compliance with the state wrongful death law is required.
 If you try to file a wrongful death suit and you're not on the allowed-filer list, the court will either:

 In some states, only the decedent's estate is allowed to file a wrongful death suit.
 If the lawsuit succeeds, damages get distributed as specified in the decedent's will or, if the decedent had no will, according to state law.

-Determining who has the right to bring a wrongful death lawsuit can also depend on whether the decedent had a will.
-If a person dies with a will, a court will usually appoint an executor or personal representative to administer the estate.
-In most states, if the court appoints an executor or personal representative, that executor or personal representative has the sole right to bring a wrongful death lawsuit on behalf of the decedent.
+Determining who has the right to bring a wrongful death lawsuit can also depend, at least in part, on whether the decedent had a will.
+If the decedent died "testate" (meaning with a valid will), a court will appoint an executor or personal representative to wrap up the estate and distribute the assets to the people named in the will.